WheteThunger/SpawnHeli/README.md

 - `Auto mount` -- When enabled, spawning or fetching a helicopter will automatically mount the owner player to the pilot seat.
 Note: Giving a player a helicopter using admin/server commands will skip auto mount.
   - `Enabled` (`true` or `false`) -- Determines whether auto mount is enabled.
   - `Require permission` (`true` or `false`) -- Determines whether players need permission for the auto mount feature.
+- `Instant takeoff` -- When enabled, helicopters spawned by this plugin can takeoff instantly, bypassing engine startup time.
+  - `Enabled` (`true` or `false`) -- Determines whether instant takeoff is enabled.
+  - `Require permission` (`true` or `false`) -- Determines whether the owner of the helicopter needs permission for this feature to work.
 - `Only owner and team can mount` (`true` or `false`) -- Set to `true` to only allow the owner and their team members to be able to mount the helicopter.
 - `Destroy on disconnect` (`true` or `false`) -- Determines whether player helicopters will be despawned when the owner disconnects from the server.
 Note: If a player is mounted to the helicopter when the owner disconnects, the despawn will be delayed until no more players are mounted to the it.
 - `Fuel` -- Determines how much fuel helicopters will spawn with.
 Note: Fuel configuration does not apply to players that have the unlimited fuel permission.